M-Aekasit/FitBuddy/home-screen/README.md

 FitBuddy is a health tracking web application designed to help users monitor and improve their daily wellness habits.

+## 💡 Introduction

+Nowadays, people are placing greater importance on their health, whether it be through proper nutrition, weight control, or regular exercise.
+However, it is often difficult to know how the food we consume or the activities we perform in our daily lives affect our bodies.

+Therefore, our team has developed a website that helps users conveniently monitor their health.
+The main features of the website include the ability to calculate Body Mass Index (BMI), Basal Metabolic Rate (BMR), and record daily water intake, food consumption, and physical activities.

 ## 📌 Features

 - 🍽️ **Food Tracker** – Record meals and calorie intake